mychalortiz319/mychalortiz319/README.md

-Hello!
 I am a Data Scientist with a strong academic foundation in Information Technology and Communication from Florida State University, where I specialized in Data Analytics.
 My passion lies in uncovering meaningful insights from data, bridging the gap between complex datasets and actionable strategies.
 With a knack for problem-solving and a collaborative spirit, I am eager to make a lasting impact in the dynamic and fast-evolving field of data science.

 **Academic Background**

-Degree: Bachelor’s in Information Technology and Communication
-Institution: Florida State University
-Specialization: Data Analytics
-Through my coursework and projects, I developed a deep understanding of data analysis, visualization, and machine learning.
+Bachelor’s in Information Technology and Communication from Florida State University with a specialization in Data Analytics.
+Through my coursework and projects, I developed a deep understanding of the collaborative process, data analysis, visualization, and machine learning.
 These experiences have equipped me with the technical and analytical skills to tackle real-world data challenges.

-**Professional Skillset**

-***Technical Skills***
+**Technical Skills**

 Programming Languages: Python, R, SQL
 Data Visualization: Tableau, Matplotlib, Seaborn